-- Marjory Kinnon School is aware of its responsibility when monitoring staff communication under current legislation and takes into account: Data Protection Act 1998 (superseded in 2018), The Telecommunications (Lawful Business Practice) (Interception of Communications) Regulations 2000, Regulation of Investigatory Powers Act 2000, Human Rights Act 1998. - Staff are aware that school based email and internet activity can be monitored and explored further if required. - If staff or pupils discover an unsuitable site, the screen must be switched off/closed and the incident reported immediately to the e-Safety Officer.
-The offending URL will be reported to the LA and LGfL. - Sophos Anti-Virus protection is set to automatically update on all school machines with access to the internet. - In addition, staff laptops used at home can also be protected by Sophos Anti-Virus.
+- Marjory Kinnon School is aware of its responsibility when monitoring staff communication under current legislation and takes into account: Data Protection Act 1998 (superseded in 2018), The Telecommunications (Lawful Business Practice) (Interception of Communications) Regulations 2000, Regulation of Investigatory Powers Act 2000, Human Rights Act 1998. - Staff are aware that to ensure the highest possible safeguarding practices and professional standards, school based email, internet activity and computer usage is constantly monitored and explored further if required. - If staff or pupils discover an unsuitable site, the screen must be switched off/closed and the incident reported immediately to the e-Safety Officer.
+The offending URL will be reported to the LA and LGfL. - Sophos Anti-Virus protection is set to automatically update on all school machines including staff machines with access to the internet.

-- Pupils and staff are not permitted to download programs or files on school based technologies without seeking prior permission. - If there are any issues related to viruses or anti-virus software, the ICT Team should be informed.
+- Pupils and staff are not permitted to download executable programs or files on school based technologies without seeking prior permission. - If there are any issues related to viruses or anti-virus software, the ICT Team should be informed immediately.

-8. Managing other Web 2 Technologies
+8. Managing Other Web 2 Technologies